High Intelligence Disorders

-Intelligence has many advantages.
+Higher intelligencehas many advantages.
 Higher IQ is associated with better grades, better jobs, higher pay, and even longer life.
 However, intelligence has drawbacks too.
-For example, studies have found that higher IQ is associated with more drug use and earlier drug use.
+For example, studies have found that higher IQ is associated with more and earlier drug use.
 Studies have also found that higher IQ is associated with more mental illness, including depression, anxiety, and bipolar disorder.

-Another possibility is that more intelligent people are more likely to be diagnosed than people of average or below average intelligence.
+Another possibility is that more intelligent people are more likely to be diagnosed than people of average or below-average intelligence.
 People who are educated, health-conscious, and generally well-informed are more likely to seek help for mental illness and less likely to be dissuaded by perceived stigma.
-In other words, part of that higher rate might simply reflect more awareness of mental health and greater access to mental health care.
+In other words, part of that higher rate might simply reflect more awareness and greater access to mental health and addiction treatment programs.